LouisNgatale/iot-greenhouse-dashboard/README.md

-# greenhouse-dashboard
+# IoT Greenhouse dashboard

-> Greenhouse dashboard frontend for controling
+> Dashboard web application frontend for remotely controlling irrigation, ventillation and monitoring a greenhouse from anywhere!

 ## Build Setup